Capstone-Projects-2022-Spring/project-lexicallearner/doc/database/README.md

 ---------------|---------------------------------------------------
-qsid           | Generated ID number for this question. lsid           | ID number of the lesson this question belongs to. questionItid   | ID of the item that is used to ask the question.
+qsid           | Generated ID number for this question. lsid           | ID number of the lesson this question belongs to. qsItid         | ID of the item that is used to ask the question.

 ### answers table